NanoComp/meep/doc/docs/Introduction.md

 ### The Illusion of Continuity

 Although FDTD inherently uses discretized space and time, as much as possible Meep attempts to maintain the illusion that you are using a continuous system.
 At the beginning of the simulation, you specify the spatial resolution, but from that point onwards you generally work in continuous coordinates in your chosen units.
-See [units in Meep](Introduction.md#units-in-meep), above.
+See [Units in Meep](Introduction.md#units-in-meep), above.

 For example, you specify the dielectric function as a function $\varepsilon$(**x**) of continuous **x**, or as a set of solid objects like spheres, cylinders, etcetera, and Meep is responsible for figuring out how they are to be represented on a discrete grid.
 Or if you want to specify a point source, you simply specify the point **x** where you want the source to reside &mdash; Meep will figure out the closest grid points to **x** and add currents to those points, weighted according to their distance from **x**.
 If you change **x** continuously, the current in Meep will also change continuously by changing the weights.
 If you ask for the flux through a certain rectangle, then Meep will linearly interpolate the field values from the grid onto that rectangle.